 Sitting in Bangladesh, where the impacts of human-induced global warming are already present, it sometimes feels incomprehensible how the countries responsible for the majority of emissions have failed to take the issue seriously enough and do anything substantial to reduce emissions.

-The 2015 Paris Agreement where all countries finally agreed to take action was significant positive achievement, but the subsequent withdrawal of President Donald J. Trump and the failure of the recent COP24 to get the major polluters to raise their ambitions of reducing emissions beyond what had been promised in Paris are great disappointments.
+The 2015 Paris Agreement where all countries finally agreed to take action was a significant positive achievement, but the subsequent withdrawal of President Donald J. Trump and the failure of the recent COP24 to get the major polluters to raise their ambitions of reducing emissions beyond what had been promised in Paris are great disappointments.

 However, as the climate change problem turns itself into a climate change emergency, the year 2019 may actually see a turning tide of global action.